 Some of those dates could very well be good fits for the following films…

 Peyton Reed will return to direct the third installment of the Ant-Man saga, perhaps the most unlikely trilogy in Marvel’s entire arsenal.
 Paul Rudd will return as Scott Lang, and you can almost certainly expect Evangeline Lilly to return as The Wasp and Michael Douglas as Hank Pym.
-This will probably slide in to one of those 2023 release dates above.

 We’re also going to need fast confirmation on Michael Pena’s return as Luis, though.
 Luis is key…